andreafabrizi/prism/README.md

-# Prism
+# Prism backdoor

 PRISM is an user space stealth reverse shell backdoor.
+The code is available on [GitHub](https://github.com/andreafabrizi/prism).

-It was fully tested on:
+It has been fully tested on:

 * **Linux**
 * **Solaris**